-There are many colors of horses out there, and determining horse color involves more than just body color
+There are many coat colors of horses out there, and determining horse color involves more than just body color

 By Vicky, Five Star Ranch Staff Writer